 Participants will have access to a website where the material for each session will be posted, as well as ongoing program information.

-This program is open to all pre- and in-service teachers in the United States.
+The 2021-22 program is virtual and open to all pre- and in-service teachers in the United States.
 This year's cohort size will be limited to 40 participants.

 Participants are expected to attend all sessions and complete all readings.

 - A Continuing Education Unit